oceanglobe/SPEAD_3x3_DarwinianDemon/README.md

 ```
 python3 Pickling_Outputs.py
 ```
 The script will ask the number of years that should be included.
-The pickle file generates can then be opened with jupyter rnotebook "Read_Outputs_3D.ipynb" provided in the python directory provided in this repository.
+The generated pickle file can then be opened with the jupyter rnotebook "Read_Outputs_3D.ipynb" provided in the python directory provided in this repository.